ip2location/ip2proxy-deno/readme.md

 ## Installation

-To use this module, download this repository to your local, and then copy the *mode.ts* file and the whole *src/* folder into your project root.
+To use this module, download the latest release of the module to your local, and then copy the *mode.ts* file and the whole *src/* folder into your project root.

 ## QUERY USING THE BIN FILE